rdlalmeida/emerald_dao_beginner_dapp_submissions/Chapter4.0/QAnswers4.3.md

     console.log("The " + (randomIndex - 1).toString() + "-th element of the type array is " + response)
   }

-  // Set the useEffect method to return a different, random type everytime the page is refreshed useEffect(() => {
+  useEffect(() => {
     // executeScript()
     // readSimpleTest()